Get weather data using the Weather API

 Weather Data

-First, create the city data.
+First, we create the city data.

 private struct Data { public string prefecture; // Prefecture name public string city; // City name public string name; // City name passed to API public double lon; // Longitude public double lat; // Latitude }